cancervariants/gene-normalization/docs/source/normalization.rst

 Basic information model
 -----------------------

 Data resources, such as NCBI Gene, HGNC, and Ensembl, provide descriptions of individual genes, which we refer to as *records*.
 Our normalization routines construct mappings between those records and individual normalized concepts.
-Those concepts are abstract representations of "true", unique entities that exist on the genome.
+Those concepts are abstract representations of "true" unique entities that exist on the genome.
 By combining the normalized concept with its associated source records, we are able to provide a more comprehensive description of individual genes.

 The gene record
 ---------------